thevickypedia/throne-trader/docs/_sources/README.md.txt

 symbolizing power, wealth, and influence.
 <br><br>
-"ThroneTrader" signifies the algorithm's quest for dominance in the financial markets, much like the characters in the show strive to sit upon the Iron Throne.
+"ThroneTrader" signifies the algorithm's quest for dominance in the financial markets, much like the characters in the show strive to sit upon the Iron Throne.</i>

 </details>